-- all governors, employees, pupils and parents should have a full understanding of bullying; - all governors, employees, pupils and parents should know what Bradford Grammar School's (the "School") policy is on bullying and what they should do if bullying occurs; - all pupils and parents should be confident that there will be prompt action when bullying occurs and that there will be support for both the bully and the bullied; and - the School's policy deals with all forms of bullying: physical, verbal, emotional, cultural, religious, psychological and cyberbullying.
+- all governors, employees, pupils and parents should have a full understanding of bullying; - all governors, employees, pupils and parents should know what Bradford Grammar School's (the School) policy is on bullying and what they should do if bullying occurs; - all pupils and parents should be confident that there will be prompt action when bullyingoccurs and that there will be support for both the bully and the bullied; and - the School's policy covers all forms of bullying: physical, verbal, emotional, cultural, religious, psychological and online bullying.

 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-Bullying can take many forms (for instance, cyberbullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender or sexual orientation.
-Stopping violence and ensuring immediate physical safety is obviously the School's first priority.
-However, the School recognises that emotional bullying can be more damaging than physical; teachers and schools have to make their own judgements about each specific case.
+Bullying can take many forms (including online bullying via social media or gaming platforms, which can involve the use of images and video), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender or sexual orientation, special educational needs or disabilities.

 Bullying can take place in all parts of school, including the journey to and from school, in changing rooms, corridors and the playground.
 It can happen outside school hours and away from the school site.
 It may involve sending notes or making phone calls intended to offend or upset another person.
-Bullying may occur through via social networking sites such as Facebook, Twitter, Instagram and Snapchat, or via email and mobile devices used for SMS messages or as cameras, and may involve sending electronic messages, pictures or videos (sometimes of a sexually suggestive or explicit nature i.e. "sexting"), or posting them on websites or social media, intended to hurt or humiliate someone.
-Cyberbullying of this kind will be treated just as if the bullying occurred face-to-face in school.
+Bullying may occur via social media such as WhatsApp, Facebook, Twitter, Instagram and Snapchat, via gaming platforms or via email and may involve sending online messages, pictures or videos (sometimes of a sexually suggestive or explicit nature i.e. sexting or youth produced sexual imagery, also referred to as nudes or semi-nudes), or posting them on websites or social media, with the intention of hurting or humiliating someone.
+Online bullying of this kind will be treated just as if the bullying occurred face-to- face in school.

 The School has the power to discipline pupils for misbehaving outside school premises "to such an extent as is reasonable".
-This can relate to any bullying incidents occurring anywhere off the school premises, such as on school buses or public transport, outside the local shops, or in a town or village centre.
+This can relate to any bullying incidents occurring away from the school premises, such as on school buses or public transport, or in the local community.
 Where bullying outside school is reported to School employees, it will be investigated and acted on.
 The School will also consider whether it is appropriate to notify the police.